Age of Gossip With Cellular Drone Mobility: Fully-Connected Drone Mobility

-Finally, we discuss how fast a packet is able to spread to the nodes in the cell by evaluating $T_{cn}$.
-It was shown in \cite{srivastava2024varyingtopologies} that w.h.p., any packet that arrives in a fully-connected network of size $\frac{n}{f(n)}$ reaches every node in the network in $\Theta\big(\log{\frac{n}{f(n)}}\big)$ time w.h.p.
-Thus, the version age of any node in the cell is $O\big(\log{\frac{n}{f(n)}}\big)$ behind when compared to the minimum version age of the cell w.h.p.
+Finally, we discuss how fast an update is able to spread to the nodes in the cell once a single node has received the update from the drone by evaluating $T_{cn}$.
+It was shown in \cite{srivastava2024varyingtopologies} that any packet that arrives in a fully-connected network of size $\frac{n}{f(n)}$ reaches every node in the network in $\Theta\big(\log{\frac{n}{f(n)}}\big)$ time w.h.p.
+Thus, the version age of any node in the cell is $O_p\big(\log{\frac{n}{f(n)}}\big)$ behind when compared to the minimum version age of the cell.
+Moreover, while a small subset of nodes receives the updates faster, for all but a vanishing fraction $o\big(\frac{n}{f(n)}\big)$ of nodes, the gossip delay scales as $\Theta_p\big(\log\frac{n}{f(n)}\big)$.
+Thus, the version age of an arbitrarily selected node in the cell will lag behind the cell's minimum version age by $\Theta_p\big(\log\frac{n}{f(n)}\big)$.